 - Rim Width: 1.8cm

-The Sidewinder and Roadrunner can be best classified as a bridge between the fairway driver and distance driver category.
-For many players, they are a great first distance driver, as they introduce a bit more speed without a loss of control.
+The Innova Sidewinder and Roadrunner can be best classified as a bridge between the fairway driver and distance driver category.
+For many players, they are great first-distance drivers, as they introduce a bit more speed without a loss of control.

-With the exact same dimensions, it makes sense that these two discs have similar flight characteristics as well.
+With the same dimensions, it makes sense that these two discs also have similar flight characteristics.
 But similar does not mean identical, and we can parse some subtle differences between the two.

 - Speed: 9